lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 END
 ```

-which translates into this `Proj4 string` (thanks to the people at *GIS Stack Exchange* for helping me out):
+which translates into this `Proj4 string` (thanks to the people over at <a href="https://gis.stackexchange.com/">GIS Stack Exchange</a> for helping me out on this one):

 ```r
 # Projection for accident coordinates (EPSG:3107)